• Templates & Playbooks

 These templates cover the most common post-demo scenarios.
 You’ll find one for the simple thank you, one for recapping value, and even one for when a prospect goes silent.
 Each is designed to be clear, direct, and focused on moving the conversation forward.

-Template 1: The Simple Thank You
+Template 1: The Quick and Simple Thank You

 Send this within an hour of the demo.
 It’s quick, professional, and shows you value their time.
 A simple thank you goes a long way in building rapport.